malyn/Enforth/DESIGN.md

 # Execution Tokens

-Execution Tokens (XT) in MFORTH are not the same thing as the contents of the Parameter Field in a definition.
+Execution Tokens (XT) in enforth are not the same thing as the contents of the Parameter Field in a definition.
 The latter always consists of a series of tokens that reference ROM-based primitives.
 XTs, on the other hand, are only ever seen on the stack (although they could be stored in constants or arrays as well).

 An XT can point to one of two things: a ROM-based primitive or a user-defined word.
 The high bit of the XT indicates the type of thing that is being referenced: ROM-based primitives have a clear high bit and user-defined words have the high bit set.

 XTs are used by `EXECUTE` and `COMPILE,`, which must be able to determine the type of XT -- primitive or user-defined -- and then invoke the appropriate `DO*` primitive If the XT references a user-defined word.
-This creates additional work for `EXECUTE` and `COMPILE,`, but the benefit to MFORTH is that the inner interpreter only ever needs to deal with tokens and so its register usage can be optimized for that operation.
+This creates additional work for `EXECUTE` and `COMPILE,`, but the benefit to enforth is that the inner interpreter only ever needs to deal with tokens and so its register usage can be optimized for that operation.

 # Relocation

-MFORTH programs are created interactively.
+enforth programs are created interactively.
 The program manifests itself as a dictionary image.
 The dictionary image can be copied verbatim into EEPROM for turnkey applications and is then copied back into RAM to execute the turnkey application.

 This works for the following reasons: